-Is there such a thing as too much insurance?
-That may sound like an easy question.
-If an insurer is willing to cover you, how could you refuse?
-Well, many Canadians may have coverage for the same benefits under more than one plan.
-It's called dual coverage, or double insurance.
+Is there such a thing as having too much insurance coverage?
+After all, if an insurer is willing to cover you, whether it’s life, home or auto — why would you turn it down?
+As it turns out, many Canadians find themselves having coverage for the same benefits under multiple plans.
+This scenario is referred to as having dual coverage, or double insurance.

-Under the coordination of benefits in many group plans, your secondary insurer can cover what your primary insurer does not.
-Often, benefits are only covered up to a certain percentage and up to a maximum amount per year.
-With two plans, you can end up recouping 100 percent of your out-of-pocket costs.
-If you depend only on your own or your spouse's plan, you could fall short.
+Under the coordination of benefits in many group plans, your secondary insurer can cover expenses that your primary insurer doesn’t.
+This can come in handy, as benefits are often limited to a specific percentage and a maximum amount per year.
+Having two plans can potentially enable you to recoup 100 percent of your out-of-pocket costs — whereas solely depending on one plan may leave you with some expenses uncovered.

-Let's say your plan covers 70 percent of certain vision care expenses, and your spouse's covers 50 percent.
-You can get 70 percent of your costs reimbursed by your own insurer, and the remaining 30 percent through the other plan.
-You can’t get back more than you’ve actually spent, and your plan's maximum dollar amounts still apply.
+Let's say your plan covers 70 percent of certain vision care expenses, and your spouse's plan covers 50 percent — you can expect to get 70 percent of your costs reimbursed by your own insurer, and the remaining 30 percent through your spouse’s plan.
+You can’t get back more in reimbursement than you’ve actually spent, and both plans’ maximum dollar amounts still apply.

 What about your children?

-It depends on the plan, but your insurers can give you guidance.
-For example, they may say that the children's expenses are applied first to the parent who has the earlier birthday in the year.
+For dependent children, the specifics may vary depending on the plan, but your insurers should provide guidance.
+In most cases, children's expenses are applied first to the parent with the earlier birthday in the year.

-Most workplace plans require employee-paid contribution.
-If that is your secondary plan, you may get back less in reimbursements than you pay in premiums.
-Take a close look at the services you use, and how much you pay.
-You may find, for example, that you pay $500 in premiums a year but only get $100 total reimbursement from the plan.
+One potential downside to double insurance is that most workplace plans require employees to contribute financially.
+If your secondary plan involves a monthly contribution, you may receive less in reimbursements than you pay in premiums.
+To figure out whether you're overpaying on your group benefits, take a close look at the services you use, and the amount you pay in premiums.
+Calculate whether the benefits outweigh the costs.
+For example, you may find that you pay $500 in premiums a year but only get $100 total reimbursement from the plan.